PramaLLC/api-python-integration/README.md

 # Background Removal API Integration

-Python wrapper for BEN API that removes backgrounds from images.
+Python wrapper for the BEN API that removes backgrounds from images.

 ## Installation